Attendant: It says your name's Danger Powers.

 - Later defied when Number Three tells Austin to just get it out of his system.
 Austin gladly obliges.

 - Knighting: Austin gets knighted after catching Dr. Evil.
-Goes from a Moment of Awesome to a Tear Jerker when his father doesn't show up.
+Goes from being a cool moment to a sad one when his father doesn't show up.

 - Lame Pun Reaction:Dr. Evil: Ladies and gentlemen, welcome to my submarine lair.
 It's long, hard and full of seamen! [nobody laughs] Nothing?
 Not even a titter?